rackerlabs/rackspace-how-to/content/cloud-backup/best-practices-for-cloud-backup.md

 files and create a mount point to the path of the log or database files.
 For information about the location of these paths, see the "Locations of Cloud Backup agent files" section in [Cloud Backup agent logging](/how-to/cloud-backup-agent-logging-basics).

-On Windows cloud servers, you can use the **AgentConfig.exe** tool located in the `C:\Program Files\Driveclient` folder to move these files from the system drive:
+On Windows cloud servers, you can use the **AgentConfig.exe** tool located in the `C:\Program Files\Driveclient` folder to move these files from the system drive by using the following steps:

 1. Shut down the Cloud Backup agent service.